 - Excluded from Team pictures, activity pictures, yearbook, television and website. - Excluded from showing off student work. - Excluded from special interest stories and articles. - Excluded from school videos. - Excluded from appearing alongside classmates on school/district website. - Excluded from any medium or outlet that could make its way off school grounds.

 Name of School:

+Name of Student:

 Name of Parent/Legal Guardian:

 Street:

 City/State/Zip:

 Phone: E-Mail:

 Optional - Reasons for Opt-Out:

-gnature of Parent/Guardian: Date:
+Signature of Parent/Guardian:

+Date